MSDEVMTL/GlobalAzureBootcamp2018/Step 8 - Azure Monitor/README.md

 ### LAB 2 - Generate an alert when you app service plan is updated?

-**Scenario**: In the previous lab we saw how it easy using the activity log to monitor changes in our Azure resources. :et's now generate when an update is done to app service plan.
+**Scenario**: In the previous lab we saw how it easy using the activity log to monitor changes in our Azure resources.
+Let's now generate when an update is done to your app service plan.

 **Goal:** Generate a new alert when your service plan is updated.